 Early life and education

-As Irene Clyde, she[a] advocated for the abolition of male dominance, the dismantling of gender binaries, the fluidity of biological sex, critical examinations of heterosexual marriage and biological reproduction, and the celebration of female-female relationships.[8]
+Baty also wrote under the name Irene Clyde.
+Clyde[note 1] advocated for the abolition of male dominance, the dismantling of gender binaries, the fluidity of biological sex, critical examinations of heterosexual marriage and biological reproduction, and the celebration of female-female relationships.[7]

-Around 1908, Clyde founded the Aëthnic Union, a society dedicated to challenging the societal gender binary.[3]: 36–37 In 1916, Clyde, along with Esther Roper, Eva Gore-Booth, Dorothy Cornish, and Jessey Wade—fellow members of the Union—launched Urania, a privately circulated journal.
-The journal expressed their opposition to the rigid classification of people into two genders.[11][12][13]
-"Sex is an accident" and "There are no 'men' and 'women' in Urania" were regular mottos.[14]
-Clyde also contributed under the name Theta.[15]
+In 1911, Clyde founded the Aëthnic Union, a society dedicated to challenging the societal gender binary.[3]: 36–37 In 1916, Clyde, along with Esther Roper, Eva Gore-Booth, Dorothy Cornish, and Jessey Wade—fellow members of the Union—launched Urania, a privately circulated journal.
+The journal advocated Clyde's opposition to the rigid classification of people into two genders.[10][11][12]
+"Sex is an accident" and "There are no 'men' and 'women' in Urania" were regular mottos.[13]
+Clyde also contributed under the name Theta.[14]

 Eve's Sour Apples

 In 1934, Clyde published Eve's Sour Apples, a collection of essays criticising gender distinctions and heterosexual marriage.
-In the book, she envisioned a future where all forms of traditionally masculine behaviour were eradicated and offered guidance on how someone assigned male at birth could adopt a more feminine gender presentation.[9]
-Clyde also passionately opposed the idea that women's worth was tied to motherhood or maternity, arguing that it was disastrous for "every girl's mind to be filled with the gruesome details of maternity".[8]
+The book envisioned a future where all forms of traditionally masculine behaviour were eradicated and offered guidance on how someone assigned male at birth could adopt a more feminine gender presentation.[8]
+Clyde also passionately opposed the idea that women's worth was tied to motherhood or maternity, arguing that it was disastrous for "every girl's mind to be filled with the gruesome details of maternity".[7]

 Legal career and life in Japan